martingms/vipsql/README.md

 " on new input.
 let g:vipsql_auto_scroll_enabled = 1

+" Whether or not to clear the output buffer on each send. let g:vipsql_auto_clear_enabled = 0

 " Whether or not to print a separator in the output buffer when sending a new " command/query to psql. let g:vipsql_separator_enabled = 0